Skip to content

 Pinned Post

 Pin your single best piece of content to the top of your page.
-This is the first content a new visitor sees — and it needs to immediately justify the subscription price.
+This is the first content a new visitor sees — it needs to immediately justify the subscription price.
 Everything changes when your pinned post is strong enough to close the sale on its own.

 Tactic 2: Master One Traffic Source Before Adding More